Jsze22/cruzhacks25/README.md

 4. To run the code: python app.py
 5. "Instance" folder will show up, and that's where the database is
 6. sqlite extension on VScode is recommended

+### for mobile phone (iOS for now)
+1. download the app "Expo Go" on the mobile phone
+2. after runnning the command `npx expo start` (from step 6 in frontend section), a QR code will pop up in the terminal
+3. open the camera app of your mobile phone and scan that QR code, which will lead you to Expo Go

 ## Overview
 ### Attendance